Rivka Ramji: Singapore

 In November 2025, Ramji signed for Lion City Sailors ahead of their AFC Women’s Champions League 2025–26 campaign, becoming the first woman footballer from Karnataka to sign with a foreign club.

 International career

 Ramji represented India at the under-19 level and was part of the national team that won the SAFF U-19 Women's Championship in February 2024.

-She has also received a senior national team call-up but missed the friendly against the Maldives due to injury.
+She has also received a senior national team call-up in December 2025 but missed the friendlies against the Maldives due to injury.

 Style of play

 Ramji is a two-footed midfielder known for her dynamism, versatility, and creativity in the attacking third.